 Modern consumers constantly demand services with better user experiences — they want fast transactions, limited friction, and a seamless user interface.

-FedNow’s payment rail will empower financial institutions (FIs) to meet those demands.
-This new instant payment service will allow banks, credit unions, and various other Fintechs to provide near real-time payments to customers.
+FedNow’s payment rail empowers financial institutions (FIs) to meet those demands.
+This new instant payment service allows banks, credit unions, and various other Fintechs to provide near real-time payments to customers.

 To find out if FedNow is the right fit for you, we’ll look at what it is, how it works, and how it compares to other payment rails in the United States.